Health Benefits of Slow Breathing Exercises

 Luckily the remedy is simple – just breathe along to guided audio tracks.
 Conveniently, we have some available right here!
 Click here to listen to samples of our guided slow breathing tracks: Breathe Slow guided audio samples

-They’re available to buy and you’ll also get a copy of our book: Lower Your Blood Pressure Naturally – The Complete 9 Step Guide.
+If high blood pressure is an issue for you, you can also buy the tracks packaged with a copy of our book: Lower Your Blood Pressure Naturally – The Complete 9 Step Guide.
 A comprehensive easy-to-follow guide to lowering your blood pressure without having to take drugs!

 NOTE: If you have a physical problem with your breathing, you may need more specialist help than guided audio tracks.
 Also, some people can find focusing on their breathing to be stressful or distressing.
 For example, some people who get panic attacks may find it difficult.
 The best thing in this case is to talk with your doctor about it.
 Of course, talk to a doctor first if you have any concerns about trying slow breathing exercises.